 Flagstaff Regional Emergency Services Society (FRESS)

 FRESS has assumed the roll of administrator and will be responsible for all fire burning and fire pit permits within Flagstaff County.
-For these forms, or just for some additional information on FRESS, please see there website with the link below.
+For these forms, or just for some additional information on FRESS, please see their website by clicking on the link below.

 The Town of Killam is extremely fortunate to host one of the finest volunteer fire departments in the County!
 The Department is always interested in signing on new volunteer members.
 This may be your opportunity to provide your community with fire suppression, fire prevention, and emergency and rescue responses.
 No previous experience necessary and training is provided.